Create a test

 After you post test grades, students can view their scores on their grades pages or in the activity stream.
-They can also access a test, associated rubrics, their submissions, your feedback, and their grades from the test link on the Course Content page.
+They can also access a test, their submissions, your feedback, and their grades from the test link on the Course Content page and via the Gradebook.

 The following narrated video provides a visual and auditory representation of some of the information included on this page.
 For a detailed description of what is portrayed in the video, open the video on YouTube, navigate to More actions, and select Open transcript.